-If you’re traveling with any form of electronic device—such as a tablet, phone, or laptop—always be sure to keep its respective charger in your carryon.
+If you’re travelling with any form of electronic devices—such as a tablet, phone, or laptop—always be sure to keep its respective charger in your carryon.
 Even if your device has a particularly long battery life, you never know when you’ll need the extra juice.

 In fact, many airlines and airports come with special charging stations for this reason.
 Packing your phone charger is particularly crucial, especially if you’re using your mobile device to communicate, navigate, and store digital travel documents.
 It may also help to bring a portable battery—just make sure that it meets the maximum watt-hours required by your airline.

 Flights can get boring if you don’t have something to keep you occupied.
 That’s why it’s always good to pack some entertainment inside your carryon.
 You can load great movies onto your tablet, laptop, or phone.
 You can also listen to podcasts, audiobooks, or music.

 Reading is another great way to pass the time.
 If physical books or magazines are a little too heavy to keep inside your carryon, consider taking an e-reader with you.
 This way, you can have hundreds of titles at your fingertips without having to carry so much.